rusticlion/Manastorm/manastorm_codebase_dump.md

                 table.insert(spellsToRemove, id)
             end
         end

-        -- Duration-based expiry now handled at the top of the loop

         ::continue::
     end

-    -- Remove expired and triggered spells after iteration for _, id in ipairs(spellsToRemove) do
+    -- Remove triggered spells after iteration
+    for _, id in ipairs(spellsToRemove) do
         local entry = SustainedSpellManager.activeSpells[id]
         if entry then
-            -- Expire spells without triggering trap effects if entry.expired and not entry.triggered and not entry.processed then print(string.format("[SustainedManager] Cleaning up expired spell for %s slot %d", entry.wizard.name, entry.slotIndex))

-                -- Clean up expired spell
-                local TokenManager = require("systems.TokenManager")

-                -- Get the spell slot
-                local slot = entry.wizard.spellSlots[entry.slotIndex]
-                if slot then
-                    -- Return tokens to the mana pool if #slot.tokens > 0 then
-                        TokenManager.returnTokensToPool(slot.tokens)
-                        print(string.format("[SustainedManager] Returning %d tokens from expired spell",
-                            #slot.tokens))
-                    end

-                    -- Reset the spell slot
-                    entry.wizard:resetSpellSlot(entry.slotIndex)
-                end

-                -- Mark as processed to prevent duplicate processing entry.processed = true
-            end

-            -- Remove the spell from the manager, whether it was triggered or expired SustainedSpellManager.removeSustainedSpell(id)
+            -- Remove the spell from the manager SustainedSpellManager.removeSustainedSpell(id)
         end
     end